etkayapar/pcc/README.md

 It can work reasonably well with sequences retrieved by running BUSCO as input.
 There is very little flexibility as to the tools used for the different steps and the parameters as this mainly for my personal use at the moment.
 I plan to add new functionality (alternative tools for the same rules, or more options in the rules themselves) later.

 ## What do you need to use it
-1. You need to have `snakemake` installed, which can be installed using `conda` into its own environment.
+1. You need to have `snakemake`  and `GNU Coreutils` installed, both of which can be installed in a `conda` environment.
 I will add an `environment.yaml` for this workflow that will make things easier later.

 2. Clone this repository recursively and cd into it